 ALSO READ: Xiaomi Redmi K20 Pro Review

-ROG Phone 2 Display
+ROG Phone 2 Review: Display

-The 6.59-inch AMOLED display on the ROG 2 has a 120Hz refresh rate for and 240Hz touch refresh rate resulting in extremely low claimed touch latency of 49ms.
+The 6.59-inch AMOLED display on the ROG 2 has a 120Hz refresh rate and 240Hz touch refresh rate resulting in extremely low claimed touch latency of 49ms.
 Asus says the pixel response time is just 1ms.
 All of this should make the screen very responsive and smooth – both of which are legit gaming advantages.

-ROG Phone 2 Performance Hardware, Battery, and Software
+ROG Phone 2 Review: Performance and Software

 As expected, Asus uses the best available performance hardware at its disposal.